lavansh1306/GUIDEWIRE_CUBE_ROOT/README.md

 ## 🧠 System Insight

-GigShield is not just insurance — it is a **real-time risk adaptation system**
+RAKSHA X is not just insurance — it is a **real-time risk adaptation system**
 designed for volatile income workers in unpredictable environments.

 ---